chinthanrk-exe/chinthanrk-exe/README.md

-# 💫 About Me:
+# :magic_wand: About Me:

 Passionate about technology, programming, and open-source.<br>Currently learning and improving my skills in: Python,Java,HTML,etc...<br> Interested in software development, automation, Discord development, and creating useful projects.<br>Always learning, building, and exploring new technologies.

 ## 🌐 Socials: